sam-mfb/git-credential-forwarder/README.md

 ## To Do

 - Test more extensively.
 Mostly it's only be tested on Azure Devops and GitHub using git credential manager as the host credential helper.
-- Bundle the scripts and make the install easier.
+- Make the install easier.
 - More tests.
 - Maybe some utilities to make setting up the docker part easier to do as part of a Dockerfile